Biodegradable Materials That Degrade on Their Own: 7 Breakthroughs in Sustainable Packaging Solutions

 7 Innovations in Compostable Packaging That Degrade Without Help

-1. How Enzymes in Project TERMINUS Support Green Packaging Innovation?
+1. How Enzymes Drive Green Packaging Innovation

-2. Can Polymateria’s Technology Eliminate Microplastics Entirely?
+2. Can Microplastics Be Eliminated Entirely?

-3. Algae-Based sustainable Packaging
+3. Algae-Based Sustainable Packaging

-Across Europe and Latin America, startups are turning marine algae into eco packaging film.
+Across Europe and Latin America, startups are turning marine algae into eco-packaging film.
 These biodegradable wrappers dissolve naturally in saltwater, making them perfect for coastal economies and marine-sensitive industries.

 - Fully compostable